Looking for things to do in Kyoto at night?

 There is no doubt that Arashiyama Bamboo Forest is among the most Instagrammable spots in Kyoto.

-In fact, you might have seen countless picturesque Arashiyama Bamboo Forest pictures on the internet.
+In fact, you might have seen countless picturesque Kyoto Bamboo Forest pictures on the internet.

 But if you are up for some unconventional things to do in Kyoto at night, you can visit this tranquil bamboo forest after dusk settles in.